monk-io/docs/docs/comparison.md

 Terraform specializes in the provisioning/infrastructure level.
 Monk has that covered, but also deals with the application side of things.
 Think of it as if Kubernetes and Terraform had a baby, with much nicer syntax:

--   **More than provisioning**: Monk templates can contain both infrastructure elements and service definitions (containers).
+-   **More than provisioning**: Monk Kits can contain both infrastructure elements and service definitions (containers).

 -   **Complete system definitions**: Since infrastructure components and service components are unified on Monk, it's possible to share a complete system – e.g. a Kafka cluster with a lot of moving parts – and put it on any Monk cluster in the world.
 All with a single YAML file.

 -   **Simple and efficient**: Starting a new Monk cluster, without even having Monk installed, only takes three commands: `apt install monk` && `monk cluster new` && `monk provider add`.
-Even without writing any templates you get to deploy full systems with e.g. `monk run gitlab/latest` pulled straight from the Hub.
+Even without writing any Kits you get to deploy full systems with e.g. `monk run gitlab/latest` pulled straight from the Hub.

 -   **Declarative templating**: like MonkScript, Terraform uses declarative configuration files that work predictably in testing, staging, and production environments.
 However, MonkScript is arguably easier to learn than HCL (HashiCorp Configuration Language) and provides a more unified workflow thanks to [scriptable actions](monkscript/scripting) and more unique features.